Bahrain Sentences Shiite Activists To Life In Prison

 Bahrain's special security court has presided over a series of cases linked to the protests, including issuing two death sentences against men accused of killing police officers during the demonstrations.

 Next week, a trial is scheduled to resume for more than 30 doctors and nurses accused of supporting the protests.
-Some of the medical personnel claim they were abused while in custody.
+Some of the medical personnel say they were abused while in custody.

 NPR's Eric Westervelt reported from Cairo for this story, which contains material from The Associated Press

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.